Powder-coated Bike Racks for Homes

 You see the problem is that powder coating does not (by itself) protect steel against rust.
 It is the same as painting your garage without undercoat or laying carpet without underlay.
 It may look OK, but quickly deteriorates.

 Our bike racks are plated with zinc before we apply the powder coat.
 This is done to prevent the steel from rusting even if the powder coat top layer is damaged in any way.
-In addition the bike rack is thoroughly cleaned before the zinc is applied.
+In addition the bicycle rack is thoroughly cleaned before the zinc is applied.
 Any residue of grease, oil or dirt is removed resulting in a higher quality finish than if we just apply powder coat to raw steel.

 When should you use powder coated bike racks?
 Indoors powder coating is perfectly OK.
 If you live in a dry climate then powder coating over zinc plating will be OK outdoors.
 Zinc plating should not be used near the ocean as it should not be exposed to salt.
 (If you live near the sea then you’ll notice that cars parked near the beach get body rust much sooner than cars parked further inland).
 We use Elite Plating for all our plating requirements!!